Climate change and the rising cost of potholes | CBC News

 The City of Ottawa is well aware of this.
 Staff produced a comprehensive report last spring listing the many risks to city infrastructure and to people's health as the weather becomes warmer, wetter and stormier.
 High up on the list: Ottawa's roadways.

 "Road materials are not rated for the extent and duration of the heat events projected," the city's report on climate change vulnerabilities states.
-Winter freeze-thaw events "are particularly damaging" to roads and sidewalks, it said, because it causes cracking, heaving, potholes and rutting.
+Winter freeze-thaw events "are particularly damaging" to roads and sidewalks, it said, because they cause cracking, heaving, potholes and rutting.

 Pothole price tag growing